kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md

 \(A\) An alcohol test is administered and the employee's alcohol concentration measures less than 0.02; or

-\(B\) The start of the employee's next regularly scheduled duty period, but not less than 8 hours following the determination made under paragraph (d)(2) of this section that there is reasonable suspicion that the employee has violated the alcohol misuse provisions in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37.
+\(B\) The start of the employee's next regularly scheduled duty period, but not less than 8 hours following the determination made under paragraph (d)(2) of this section that there is reasonable suspicion that the employee has violated the alcohol misuse provisions in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§§120.19]] or 120.37.

 \(iii\) No employer shall take any action under this subpart against a covered employee based solely on the employee's behavior and appearance in the absence of an alcohol test.
 This does not prohibit an employer with authority independent of this subpart from taking any action otherwise consistent with law.

-\(e\) *Return-to-duty alcohol testing.* Each employer shall ensure that before a covered employee returns to duty requiring the performance of a safety-sensitive function after engaging in conduct prohibited in §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37 the employee shall undergo a return-to-duty alcohol test with a result indicating an alcohol concentration of less than 0.02.
+\(e\) *Return-to-duty alcohol testing.* Each employer shall ensure that before a covered employee returns to duty requiring the performance of a safety-sensitive function after engaging in conduct prohibited in [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§§120.19]] or 120.37 the employee shall undergo a return-to-duty alcohol test with a result indicating an alcohol concentration of less than 0.02.
 The test cannot occur until after the SAP has determined that the employee has successfully complied with the prescribed education and/or treatment.

-\(f\) *Follow-up alcohol testing.* (1) Each employer shall ensure that the employee who engages in conduct prohibited by §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§120.19]] or 120.37, is subject to unannounced follow-up alcohol testing as directed by a SAP.
+\(f\) *Follow-up alcohol testing.* (1) Each employer shall ensure that the employee who engages in conduct prohibited by [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0120 Drug and alcohol testing program.md#§120.19   Misuse of alcohol.|§§120.19]] or 120.37, is subject to unannounced follow-up alcohol testing as directed by a SAP.

 \(2\) The number and frequency of such testing shall be determined by the employer's SAP, but must consist of at least six tests in the first 12 months following the employee's return to duty.